abhiTronix/vidgear/docs/bonus/TQM.md

 Threaded-Queue-Mode employs [**Multi-Threading**](https://docs.python.org/3/library/threading.html) to separate frame-decoding like tasks to multiple independent threads in layman's word.
 Multiple-Threads helps it execute different Video Processing I/O-bound operations all at the same time by overlapping the waiting times.
 In this way, Threaded-Queue-Mode keeps on processing frames faster in the [background(daemon)](https://en.wikipedia.org/wiki/Daemon_(computing)) without waiting for blocked I/O operations and doesn't get affected by how sluggish our main python thread is.

-### B. Monitors Fix-Sized Deques
+### B. Monitors Fix-Sized Queues

 > Although Multi-threading is fast & easy, it may lead to undesired effects like _frame-skipping, deadlocks, and race conditions, etc._

-Threaded-Queue-Mode utilizes **Monitored, Thread-Safe, Memory-Efficient, and Fixed-Sized [`Deques`](https://docs.python.org/3.8/library/collections.html#collections.deque)** _(with approximately the same O(1) performance in either direction)_, that always maintains a fixed-length of frames buffer in the memory.
+Threaded-Queue-Mode utilizes **Monitored, Thread-Safe, Memory-Efficient, and Fixed-Sized [`Synchronized Queues`](https://docs.python.org/3/library/queue.html#module-queue)** _(with approximately the same O(1) performance in either direction)_, that always maintains a fixed-length of frames buffer in the memory.
 It blocks the thread if the queue is full or otherwise pops out the frames synchronously and efficiently without any obstructions.
-Its fixed-length Deques stops multiple threads from accessing the same source simultaneously and thus preventing Global Interpreter Lock _(a.k.a GIL)_.
+Its fixed-length queues stops multiple threads from accessing the same source simultaneously and thus preventing Global Interpreter Lock _(a.k.a GIL)_.

 &nbsp;